Top Menu

 How to edge flower beds

-Many times you're going to encounter rocks that would make the job of cutting deep into the ground a bit harder, especially if you're getting a brand new edge.
-I didn't have many rocks this time, but I did find a couple.
+You're often going to encounter rocks that would make cutting deep into the ground a bit harder, especially if you're getting a brand-new edge.
+I didn't have many stones this time, but I did find a couple.
 I usually try to pull them out with my own hands.

-Roots are another set of trouble makers.
-They're also hard to cut with the edger, that's why I keep a hand pruner at ready to cut those pesky ones.
+Roots are another troublemaker.
+They're also hard to cut with an edger, so I keep a hand pruner ready to cut those pesky ones.

 How to edge flower beds like a pro